dylanfisher/forest-feed/README.md

 ## Access Token

+You'll need to generate the first Instagram access token via the User Token Generator for you Instagram tester user.
+After this initial long-lived token is generated, Forest::Feed will refresh the token each time the feed is synced.
+If all goes well you won't need to regenerate this token manually.

 - Log in to Facebook and go to [Meta for Developers](https://developers.facebook.com/)
 - Navigate to [My Apps](https://developers.facebook.com/apps)
 - Create a new "Consumer" app.
 Follow prompts to set up the Instagram Basic Display API.